The Grand Illusion: Why a Material Universe Made of Empty Space is Anything But Material

 Evolutionary Shortcuts

-• Our eyes see only an infinitesimally small sliver of light (roughly 0.0035% of the entire EM spectrum).
-Colors are neural constructions, interpretations of light wavelengths, not inherent properties of objects.
+Our eyes see only an infinitesimally small sliver of light (roughly 0.0035% of the entire EM spectrum).
+Colors are merely neural constructions, interpretations of light wavelengths, not inherent properties of objects.
+Colors don’t actually exist - they’re created, or assimilated by groups of neurons in the brain that fire together to create the color in our mind in response to specific frequencies.

-• Our ears detect an inconceivably narrow band of sound frequencies (tiny, approximately 0.00002% of the vibrational spectrum).
-Sounds are air pressure fluctuations; our brains interpret them as music, voices, or noise.
+The same is true for sound.
+Our ears detect an inconceivably narrow band of sound frequencies (tiny, approximately 0.00002% of the vibrational spectrum).
+Sounds are air pressure fluctuations; that vibrate the tympanic membrane in our ear.
+Those vibrations create neural correlates in our brains that are interpreted as sound - music, voices, or noise.

-• Taste?
-Humans detect 5–6 primary tastes: sweet, salty, sour, bitter, umami, (sometimes fat) - all of these are molecules, which are effectively limitless in variety and concentration.
+Taste?
+Humans detect 5–6 primary tastes: sweet, salty, sour, bitter, umami, (sometimes fat) - all of these are molecules [vibratory in nature], which are effectively limitless in variety and concentration.
 What we can taste is infinitesimal, likely <0.0001%.

-• Then there’s smell.
-Humans can detect ~1 trillion odors made from the combination of aromatic elements, yet the molecular universe is vastly larger.
-What we can smell is extremely small, likely far less than 0.0001% of chemical reality.
+Then there’s smell.
+Humans have about 400 types of olfactory receptors, each sensitive to different odor molecules.
+We can detect tens of thousands of odors made from the combination of aromatic elements, yet the molecular universe is vastly larger.
+What we can smell is extremely small, likely far less than 0.0001% of surrounding aromatic, chemical reality.

-• Our skin feels pressure, temperature, and vibration—never the shape or essence of atoms/coalesced energy fields themselves.
-But again, what we feel is only the thinnest slice of reality (vanishingly small, perhaps <0.001%).
-The sensation of hardness is really electrons in the atoms/field of energy comprising your fingertips’ repelling the electrons/field of energy of another surface.
+Our skin feels pressure, temperature, and vibration—never the shape or essence of atoms that are simply, coalesced energy fields themselves.
+But again, what we feel is only the thinnest slice of reality (vanishingly small, perhaps <0.001%) that we’re immerse in.
+The sensation of hardness is really electrons in the atoms/field of energy comprising your fingertips’ repelling the electrons/field of energy of another object/surface.
 Said another way; two opposing fields of energy [not actual physical matter] creating a bio-electric impulse processed by neural correlates in the brain interpreted by the mind/consciousness.

 Evolution rewarded these tricks by helping us hunt, hide, and reproduce.
-But the utility of these illusions are not ultimate reality.
+But the utility of these illusions, tantamount to a virtual reality video game, are not the ultimate reality.
 To pierce the veil, we must learn to question every “solid” truth our senses present.

-This aligns with concepts from both consciousness and recent discoveries in quantum physics: our perception is a narrow bandwidth “user interface” for a vastly richer reality (as physicist Thomas Campbell and others suggest).
+This aligns with concepts from both consciousness studies and recent discoveries in quantum physics: our perception is but a very narrow bandwidth “user interface” for a vastly richer and infinitely more complex reality (as physicist Thomas Campbell and others suggest).
+Science is moving more and more in the direction that consciousness itself is the basis of all that is.

 For millennia, sages, gurus, and mystics have journeyed inward, discovering realities that science would only later begin to glimpse.